eriklindernoren/PyTorch-GAN/README.md

     <img src="figures/pixelda.png" width="480"\>
 </p>
 <p align="center">
-    Figure: Top row shows the original images from the MNIST domain.
-The middle row <br>
-    displays the translated versions of the images in the top row.
-The bottom <br>
+    Rows from top to bottom: (1) Real images from MNIST (2) Translated images from <br>
-    row shows examples of images from the MNIST-M domain.
+    MNIST to MNIST-M (3) Examples of images from MNIST-M
 </p>

 ### Semi-Supervised GAN